Job seekers' top 8 priorities in a post-pandemic workplace

 The last few years have also shown how society treats different groups.
 From the Me Too movement to Black Lives Matter, these important movements have created a huge shift in our social consciousness.
 As a welcomed result, businesses will be expected to be more upfront regarding their policies around diversity and inclusion in the workplace.

-Recent have revealed that 49% of participating organizations shared that job seekers asking about diversity has increased since 2020 and that 61% of companies are putting more energy into inclusion in the year ahead.
+Recent surveys have revealed that 49% of participating organizations shared that job seekers asking about diversity has increased since 2020 and that 61% of companies are putting more energy into inclusion in the year ahead.

 But this isn't an exercise in platitudes.
 Thanks to social media and sites such as Glassdoor, a quick search can reveal to potential hires exactly what to expect when they join the ranks of your organization.
 Transparent and inclusive policies backed by consistent action will encourage the best talent to your team.